katunopolis/vibe-faveo/project-structure.md

 ### diagnose-facade.php
 - A diagnostic tool specifically for facade root issues
+- Checks for the `needs_composer_install` flag and displays a prominent message
+- Provides a direct link to the dependency installer when Laravel classes are missing
 - Tests Laravel framework loading
 - Tests bootstrap file integrity
 - Tests facade initialization